 I didn’t realise that I hadn’t been sightseeing in Tokyo that much from a tourist’s viewpoint until Luca came to Japan in November.
 There are some popular tourist destinations in Tokyo and it’s easy to find them online, but I took him to my favourite areas where I often go for meals, drinks, shopping and some places at his request.

 On the evening of 21st, he arrived at Narita airport after his 24-hour trip via Dubai.
-The following morning on the 22nd, we had a fairly big earthquake (the source of which was in Fukushima) and media warnings; he experienced an earthquake for the first time in his life, but he seemed fine.
-I immediately got a phone call from my mum asking if he was scared and whether he was ok, etc. She was worried about his reaction towards the earthquake and cautions.
+The following morning on the 22nd, we had a fairly big earthquake (the source of which was in Fukushima) and media warnings.
+He experienced an earthquake for the first time in his life, but he seemed fine.
+I immediately got a phone call from my mum asking if he was scared and whether he was ok.
+She was worried about his reaction towards the earthquake.
 He was rather calm.

 The first place we went to was Shibuya, Harajuku, and Aoyama area.
 We had lunch at a standing sushi bar along Shibuya Centre-gai and walked around the streets in the afternoon.
-In the evening, as a very exciting event for me, I introduced him to Nanami at a traditional Japanese Tofu restaurant located just under Tokyo Tower.
-I was so happy that he met my longtime best friend in person, finally.
+In the evening, I took him to a traditional Japanese Tofu restaurant located just under Tokyo Tower.

 During the rest of the trip from 25th to 28th, I took him to Kichijoji which is my hometown, Asakusa again, Harajuku again and Akihabara again.
 He really loved Harajuku and Akihabara.
 We walked around Shinjuku and Yurakucho as well, and we also met up with Steve and Fuyuhiko for drinks.